Machine Sazi F.C.: Dabiri Takeover

-On 25 April 2009 the club was bought by businessman Shahram Dabiri who invested heavily in the club.
+On 25 April 2009 the club was bought by businessman Shahram Dabiri.
 After a year in the 2nd Division, Machine Sazi bought the licence of a club in the Azadegan League and was allowed to compete in the 2010–11 edition of the league.
 Following a 3rd-place finish in 2012 which almost brought the club back to the Iran Pro League, the club was again relegated to the 2nd Division in 2013.
 Machine Sazi escaped relegation to the 3rd Division the following year via a relegation play–off.

 Persian Gulf Pro League

-Following Machine Sazi's dismal 2013–14 season the team was taken over by the Municipality of Tabriz who introduced Gholamreza Baghabadi as the new chairman.
+Following Machine Sazi's dismal 2013–14 season the team was taken over by the Municipality of Tabriz.

 In June 2015 Machine Sazi replaced Shahrdari Tabriz in the 2015–16 Azadegan League as East Azerbaijan's representative.
 In winter of 2016 Rasoul Khatibi was named head coach of Machine Sazi and the club began the push for promotion to the Persian Gulf Pro League.
 On 10 May 2016 after a 3–0 win against Mes Rafsanjan, Machine Sazi confirmed their promotion to the Persian Gulf Pro League after a 19-year absence from the top flight of Iranian football.

-Machine Sazi managed to draw 1–1 with Iranian and Asian giants Esteghlal at the Azadi Stadium in week 5.
+Machine Sazi managed to draw 1–1 with Esteghlal at the Azadi Stadium in week 5.

 Khatibi was fired midway through the season for Machine's bad performances and was replaced with Farhad Kazemi.
 Machine Sazi finished the season in last place and were relegated to the Azadegan League once again.
 In the season of 2018–19, the club replaced the Gostaresh Foulad and returned to the top flight.